 How to get from Skiathos to Skopelos

-During the high season, it's very easy to take a ferry from Skiathos to Skopelos thanks to the regular services offered by Blue Star Ferries, Anes Ferries, Aegean Flying Dolphins, and SeaJets.
+During the high season, it's very easy to take a ferry from Skiathos to Skopelos thanks to the regular services offered by ferry operators Hellenic Seaways, Anes Ferries, Aegean Flying Dolphins, and SeaJets.

-The travel time ranges from half an hour to an hour and a half depending on which ferry you use, and which port you arrive at in Skopelos.
+The travel time between Skiathos and Skopelos in Greece ranges from half an hour to an hour and a half depending on which ferry you use, and which port you arrive at in Skopelos.

-The quickest ferry crossing is between Skiathos and Glossa port, while the longest crossing is the one to Skopelos town port.
+The quickest ferry crossing is between Skiathos and Glossa port, while the longest crossing is the one from Skiathos to Skopelos town port.
+The Skiathos to Skopelos town crossing is the most popular one.

 If you've arrived by plane to Skiathos airport, the best way to get to the ferry port is to take a taxi.

-During the peak season there may be a queue, so factor that into your travel itinerary and plans.
+During the peak season there may be a queue for Skiathos airport taxis, so factor that into your travel itinerary and plans.
+If you have plenty of time between when your flight lands and your ferry departs Skiathos, then you can take a bus to the ferry port instead.

-During the peak months of summer, you may expect up to 7 ferries a day in the summer from Skiathos to Skopelos.
+During the peak months of summer, you may expect between 5 and 7 ferries a day to sail between the Sporades islands of Skiathos and Skopelos.

-Ferries start leaving at 10.00 in the morning, and the last ferry departs Skiathos at 16.10 for Skopelos Chora.
+Ferries start leaving at 10.00 in the morning, and the last ferry departs Skiathos at 16.10 for Skopelos Chora (Skopelos Town).
 Glossa ferries sometimes run until as late as 22.00

-Ticket prices are quite reasonable on this ferry route – somewhere between 8.00 and 18.50 Euro.
+Ferry ticket prices are quite reasonable on this ferry route – somewhere between 8.00 and 18.50 Euros.
+A car will cost more of course.

 Skopelos Island Travel Tips